Designing a database for spatial interfaces

 }

-The edge is a first-class object with its own ID and version history.
-Not a join table.
-Not a foreign key pair.
-A full entity that carries data neither the guest nor the host should own.
+The edge is a first-class object, with its own ID and its own version history.
+It is not a join table, and not a foreign key pair, but a full entity that carries data which neither the guest nor the host should really own.

-An object transcluded into three universes has three edges, each with its own origin.
-Move it in Universe A and only that edge's spatial poly changes.
-Universes B and C are untouched.
-The object's data never changes at all.
+An object transcluded into three universes therefore has three edges, each one with its own origin.
+Move it in Universe A and only that edge's spatial poly changes; Universes B and C are left completely untouched, and the object's data never changes at all.

 The API: